-- Post- mortem examinations are not performed after hours, on weekends or Holidays except in exceptional circumstances. - With questions regarding autopsy, please call the Office of Decedent Affairs (720-848-4356) or the Autopsy Coordinator (720-848-4387). - The Department of Pathology may decline to perform an autopsy examination or limit the examination based upon the discretion of the attending Pathologist or the Director of Autopsy.
+The autopsy service's hours of operation are 8:00 am through 5:00 pm (Monday-Friday).
+Postmortem examinations are not performed after hours, on weekends or Holidays except in exceptional circumstances.
+With questions regarding autopsy matters, please call either the Office of Decedent Affairs (720-848-4356) or the Autopsy Coordinator (720-848-4387).

+The Department of Pathology may decline to perform an autopsy examination or limit the examination based upon the discretion of the attending Pathologist or the Director of Autopsy.